Kwaleyela-Ikafa/Awesome-Books-ES6/README.md

 # Awesome-Books-ES6

-> Here we've built a javascript application to save our favorite books to a list created dynamically through javascript.
+> A simple javascript application to save our favorite books to a list created dynamically through javascript.

 ## Built With